Pan-fried Brussels sprouts with bacon, German-style, the perfect side dish for Thanksgiving or Christmas. And not only, this dish is pretty addictive.

 How to serve?

-- I have served these delicious German-style Brussels sprouts with lots of different roasts, for instance, the oven-roasted turkey legs or the oven slow-cooked turkey leg.
+- I have served these delicious German-style Brussels sprouts with lots of different roasts, for instance, the Oven Slow-Cooked Turkey Leg or Red Wine Turkey.

 - And I have also served them as a main dish for dinner with a slice of bread on the side.